Systemik-Solutions/sia_site/Markdowns/4. Divergence/Divergence.md

 **Word Options** – Type words into this field to completely exclude from the Divergence process.
 By default, we exclude punctuation.

-- **Include Homograph Forms** – Check this box to separate homograph forms of a word in the results (e.g. separate the noun and verb forms of “read”).
+- **Include Homograph Forms** – Check this box to separate homograph forms of a word in the results (e.g. separate the noun and verb forms of “will”).

 **Divergence Options**